 “What are you reading?”
 I ask Alazne.

-“Oh, it’s called ‘The Old Man and the Sea’,” she says, briefly peering up at me before returning to her reader.
+“Oh, it’s called ‘The Old Man and the Sea’,” she says as she briefly peers up at me before returning to her reader.
 “It’s really boring, to be honest… My teacher recommended it.”

 “One of Hajime Isayama’s earlier works, I believe.”